 Location

-Classes and socials are held at Terminus in the Jock Turcot University Centre (UCU) on the
+Classes and socials are held at Terminus in the Jock Turcot University Centre (UCU) (second floor, above the cafeteria) on the uOttawa campus

 WHAT WE OFFER